caido/doc-developer/src/concepts/essentials/package.md

 ### Backend Plugin

+The backend refers to what is available server-side, what is "_under-the-hood_" or "_out-of-sight_".
+By incorporating a backend aspect to your plugin, you can extend upon the server-side functionality.

-Backend plugins allow you to extend the server-side functionality of the Caido application:
+Backend plugins allow you to:

 - Interact with the application's data and databases.
 - Perform HTTP requests to external APIs.